mysql/mysql-sys/README.md

 * in_max_runtime (INT UNSIGNED):
 The maximum time to keep collecting data.
-Use NULL to get the default which is 60 seconds.
+Use NULL to get the default which is 60 seconds, otherwise enter a value greater than 0.
 * in_interval (INT UNSIGNED):
 How long to sleep between data collections.
-Use NULL to get the default which is 30 seconds.
+Use NULL to get the default which is 30 seconds, otherwise enter a value greater than 0.
 * in_auto_config (ENUM('current', 'medium', 'full'))
 Automatically enable Performance Schema instruments and consumers.
 NOTE: The more that are enabled, the more impact on the performance.